department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/research-plan.md

      1. Yes *(disqualify)*
      1. I don't know *(disqualify)*

-1. Have you visited a VA benefits office in the last 6 months?
+1. Have you visited a VA benefit office in the last 6 months?
      1. No or I don't know *(RECRUIT 6)*
      1. Yes *(RECRUIT 5)*